-Add the Ordinal Regression Model module to your experiment in Studio.
+Add the Ordinal Regression Model module to your experiment in Studio (classic).
 You can find this module under Machine Learning - Initialize, in the Regression category.

 Add a module that supports binary classification, and configure the model.
 There are several two-class modules in the classification category.

 Connect the binary classification model as an input to the Ordinal Regression Model module.

 Additional parameters are not required on the Ordinal Regression Model; the algorithm has been pre-configured with the most effective parameters for solving a ranking problem.